 This isn’t a cheap purchase, but a quality name like Husqvarna should last you for years and years to come.

-- High-efficiency brushless motor maximizes run time and motor life
+- INCREASED RUNTIME: High-efficiency brushless motor maximizes run time and motor life

-- Variable speed trigger with Hi/Lo speed control
+- SPEED CONTROL: Features a variable speed trigger with Hi/Lo speed control

 DEWALT is known for high-quality, professional grade tools.
 For most homeowners, this FLEXVOLT 60-Volt string grass trimmer will take care of all your tough-weed needs.
 I feel comfortable saying this product delivers enough power to replace any 2-stroke gas engine trimmer that is older than 5 years.